-Moderation is used to screen applications prior to review.
+Moderation is used to screen applications prior to review from the Manage workspace.
 You may want to check your applications for quality, completion, or eligibility before they are sent for review.
-An easy way to do this is from the Applications > Manage applications view.
+An easy way to do this is from the Applications view.
 Mark an application with Approve or Reject to send or stop it from needing a review.

 Tagging can be used at any time during the program cycle.
 There are many use cases for tags:

 - Tags can be used to group applications for review (see: Using tags in your reviewing configuration).
 They are necessary to move applications from one review stage to another